 Payments that do not have unlimited portability generally require that a person remain an Australian resident and as such are only payable where the absence from Australia is temporary.

 The following payments are portable for up to six weeks temporary absence from Australia:

-•Carer Payment (so long as carer is travelling with the person being cared for, or if the carer intends to return to care situation when they return from absence).
+• Carer Payment (if the carer is travelling with the person being cared for, or if the carer intends to return to the care situation when they return).

-The following payments are also portable for up to six weeks temporary absence from Australia, subject to the limitations or extensions as noted.
-Where a payment recipient has participation requirements, they will need to be exempted from their participation requirements for the duration of their absence:
+The following payments are portable for up to six weeks of temporary absence from Australia (where a payment recipient has participation requirements, they need to be exempted from these requirements during their absence):

-•Youth Allowance and Austudy recipients where the recipient is in full-time overseas study for an approved full-time Australian course, or where travelling overseas;
+• Youth Allowance and Austudy recipients where the recipient is studying full-time overseas for an approved full-time Australian course, or where travelling overseas;

 The following payments have unlimited portability subject to the limitations as noted:

 • Disability Support Pension where the person has an assessment from Centrelink that they are severely and permanently impaired and have no capacity to work (for the first 26 weeks paid at the full domestic rate, and after 26 weeks is paid on the basis of the Australian working life residence rules set out below; former residents have a two year waiting period before their pension is portable outside Australia);